claravetter/claravettercom/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
 #- name:
-- name: Department for Precision Psychiatry, LMU University (Munich)
+- name: Department for Precision Psychiatry, Hospital of the University of Munich
   url: https://www.lmu-klinikum.de/psychiatrie-und-psychotherapie/forschung-research/working-groups/precision-psychiatry/7ef67d79b4ad4804

 # Short bio (displayed in user profile at end of posts)